 |file||Name of the file to import required|

 |relativeToChangelogFile||Is the file path relative to the root changelog file rather than to the classpath.
 Defaults to "false" since 1.9|

 Currently there is no checking for looping changelogs or double inclusion of changelogs.

-If you include a changelog twice, you shouldn’t run into problems because the second time around, Liquibase will know that the changeSets have been run and won’t run them again (unless there is a runAlways tag).
-Do not rely on this functionality remaining constant.
+If you include a changelog twice, you shouldn’t run into problems because the second time around, Liquibase will know that the changeSets have been run and won’t run them again (even if there is a runAlways tag).

 If you create a changeLog loop (root.changelog.xml includes news.changelog.xml which includes root.changelog.xml) you will get an infinite loop.
 Checks for loops is a feature on our list of enhancements, but is currently not implemented